walmartlabs/concord-website/training/includes/concord-overview.md

 Multiple large scale success stories:

-- Walmart Pharmacy, Pharmacy, and Tire and Lube Express
+- Walmart Pharmacy, Optical, and Tire and Lube Express
 - Approx. 3000 to over 5000 stores each
 - Mixture of Linux, Windows server and Windows workstations
 - Each controlled by playbooks